-- Or pain after eating
+- Pain after eating

 If you are experiencing any of these issues related to your gastric band, we specialize in both the removal and conversion of an adjustable gastric band into another, more suitable, surgical weight loss treatment.

-Removal of the band and conversion to a sleeve or bypass can be often done in one stage.
+Before proceeding with a revision, it is imperative to perform an adequate evaluation of the patient’s anatomy.
+To perform this, an upper endoscopy and an x-ray (where the patient drinks a contrast liquid) are typically required.
+Removal of the band and conversion to a sleeve or bypass can often be done in one stage.
 If there is extensive scar tissue, however, it is often better to let that heal and then proceed with a sleeve or bypass several months later.
-Typically we do not use drains for both types of revision.
-The average length of stay for revising to a sleeve is overnight and one to two nights for revising to a gastric bypass.
+Typically, we do not use drains for either revision.
+The average length of stay for a revision to a sleeve gastrestomy is one night.
+We typically hold patients one to two nights if they are revising to a gastric bypass.